-- a) Actively engages the Board and senior management on risk management issues and initiatives. - b) Maintains an oversight on risk management functions across all entities within the Group.
-In each key country of operation, there is a local Chief Risk Officer or a Country Risk Lead Officer, whose main function is to assess and manage the enterprise risk and regulators in the respective country.
+- a) actively engages the Board and senior management on risk management issues and initiatives. - b) maintains an oversight on risk management functions across all entities within the Group.
+In each key country of operation, there is a local Chief Risk Officer or a local Head of Risk Management, whose main functions are to assess and manage the enterprise risk and regulators in the respective countries.